 Laurier Lake is well buffered against acidification.
-In 2008, lake pH = 9.0, which is well above that of pure water (i.e., pH 7).
+In 2009, lake pH = 9.0 was well above that of pure water (i.e., pH 7).
 Laurier Lake is a hardwater, slightly saline lake.
-Ion concentrations were relatively high 2008 (Table 1).
-Dominate ions were bicarbonate, sodium, and sulfate.
-Mineral ions such as sulfate are supplied by weathering in the watershed and from groundwater inflows.
-The change in ion concentration of Laurier Lake since monitoring began in 1978 suggests a fundamental change in its hydrology.
-Low rainfall has likely reduced the contribution of runoff to Laurier Lake.
-With a reduction in runoff and particularly through flow (lateral flow through surface soil), groundwater (with higher concentrations of magnesium, sulphate, carbonate, and other ions) has likely become a more important source of water to Laurier Lake.
+Ion concentrations were relatively high 2009 (Table 1); dominant ions included bicarbonate, sulfate, and sodium.
+The increase in ion concentrations from 1978 to present suggests a reduction in surface runoff and throughflow, which has allowed groundwater (with higher concentrations of magnesium, sulphate, carbonate, and other ions) to contribute a larger proportion of water to Laurier Lake.